 Eventually he sighs and takes his phone out to check his mail.
 He scrolls past some daily reports and newsletters, then spots one in particular.

 Heart racing for a different reason now, he opens the letter from Leader Giovanni, cautioning himself not to get too excited, that it’s probably just an automated response.

 But when it loads, the message on his screen reads:

 From what details you have provided, I would have acted as you did.
 If that is not sufficient to your sense of responsibility, and you still fear that you acted out of cowardice, consider this: is there any amount of money that would have convinced you to try? -G

 Red lies awake into the next watch change, thinking about it.
-He eventually responds simply with No, and afterward sleeps until morning without dreams.
+He eventually responds simply with No, thanks the Leader, and then sleeps until morning without dreams.

 The following text will be sent to our editors: